luccaugusto/Arroiz/.local/bin/README.md

 Wrapper for controlling volume, makes bluetooth and computer volume the same

 ### startup_progs
+Runs programs after wm is launched.
+Basically an extension for bash_profile in this setup.
-runs programs after wm is setup avoids any errors that might occur if a program runs before another one
+Also avoids any errors that might occur if a program runs before another one.
-Example: if transmission-gtk runs before bspwm rules are set it will open on workspace 1
+Example: if transmission runs before bspwm rules are set it will open on workspace 1

 ### syncrice
 Sync my rice repository